hm-lang/core/proposals/README.md

     # PRETENDING TO DO SOMETHING USEFUL WITH CopiedArray:
     return [CopiedArray pop(), CopiedArray pop()]

-# a function with an immutable argument:
+# a function with a readonly argument:
 doSomething(ConstArray: dbl_): dbl_2
     return [ConstArray_-2, ConstArray_-1]